 Why should I claim compensation for a late diagnosis?

 A delayed diagnosis can sometimes be caused by GPs, doctors or even surgeons failing to recognise and respond to their patients’ presenting symptoms.
 The failure to provide necessary medication or to refer the patient to a specialist, can result in untreated conditions becoming more serious.
-A common example is a delay in diagnosing cancer, despite a patient presenting with related symptoms.
+A common example is a late cancer diagnosis, despite a patient presenting with related symptoms.
+For example, a late stage cancer diagnosis, when it should have been diagnosed much earlier, can mean that the patient has a much poorer prognosis at that point.

 Delays in diagnosis can unfortunately be quite common in hospitals.
 Most patients initially receive medical attention at A&E, but it is common for overstretched doctors to discharge patients before an appropriate diagnosis has been made.